 Beginning in March 2020, the United States economy began suffering adverse effects from the COVID-19 Virus Crisis ("CV19 Crisis").
-After a sharp decline in Downeaster ridership beginning in mid-March and restrictions on travel, the difficult decision to temporarily suspend Downeaster operations was made by the NNEPRA Board on April 10 and implemented on April 13.
-Gradual return of service is anticipated and dependent upon state and federal requirements.
-The NNEPRA Board met on June 8 and approved Phase I of the Downeaster Service Restoration and Recovery Plan; reinstating one daily round trip between Brunswick and Boston daily.
-The future impact of the CV19 Crisis on the Authority cannot be reasonably estimated at this time.
+After a sharp decline in Downeaster ridership beginning in mid-March and restrictions on travel, the difficult decision to temporarily suspend Downeaster operations was made by the NNEPRA Board on April 10, 2020 and implemented on April 13, 2020.
+Service was restored in a manner consistent with state and federal guidance and requirements, beginning with one daily round trip on June 15, 2020, and then four daily round trips on July 22, 2020.
+The full five daily round trip schedule was restored on May 3, 2021.